sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 1.2

+   .. versionchanged:: 1.4
+      The dotfiles in the extra directory will be copied to the output directory.
+      And it refers :confval:`exclude_patterns` on copying extra files and directories, and ignores if path matches to patterns.

 .. confval:: html_last_updated_fmt

-   If this is not the empty string, a 'Last updated on:' timestamp is inserted at every page bottom, using the given :func:`strftime` format.
-Default is ``'%b %d, %Y'`` (or a locale-dependent equivalent).
+   If this is not None, a 'Last updated on:' timestamp is inserted at every page bottom, using the given :func:`strftime` format.
+   The empty string is equivalent to ``'%b %d, %Y'`` (or a locale-dependent equivalent).

+   .. versionchanged:: 1.4

+      Format specification was changed from strftime to Locale Data Markup Language. strftime format is also supported for backward compatibility until Sphinx-1.5.

+   .. versionchanged:: 1.4.1

+      Format specification was changed again from Locale Data Markup Language to strftime.
+LDML format is also supported for backward compatibility until Sphinx-1.5.

 .. confval:: html_use_smartypants